valdezpa09/homio/README.md

 This card provides a clean, minimal UI with behavior tailored to typical light use cases.

+Make sure to use the template named homio_light for the custom button card as per the example below

 **Features**
 Shows brightness percentage when light is on.